travnichols916/tech-news/README.md

 ## Technologies used
 * Javascript
-* Mongoose
+* bcrypt
 * Express
 * Node
+* Handlebars
+* Sequelize
+* mySQL
-* Insomnia
+* Dotenv

 ## Features
+* CMS style blog site
+* Homepage which includes blog posts
+* Sign up features using authentication
+* Abilities to post and comment on the blog.
-* GET all users
+* Interaction with other users on the website.
-* GET a single user by its _id and populated thought and friend data
-* POST a new user
-* PUT to update a user by its _id
-* DELETE to remove user by its _id
+* Website deployed to Heroku.

 ## Usage
-* Installing necessary dependencies including Express, and Mongoose
+* Installing necessary dependencies including Express, bcrypt, connect-session sequelize, dotenv, Express-Session, Handlebars, MySQL2, and Sequelize.
 * For developers, run nodemon server.js.

 * Screenshots: